Waite Park Community Garden

 The vast majority of our interactions in the garden are positive.
 Our gardeners share tips with each other, water each other’s plots when we go on vacation, and share excess plants, supplies, and crops.
 However, we recognize that conflicts may arise.
 If at any time, you feel a gardener has been disrespectful, aggressive, or otherwise destructive of the kind of community we’re trying to build together, please contact a garden lead or officer to report the behavior.
 The garden officers will review the complaint and discuss the behavior with the offending gardener.
 Disrespectful, aggressive behavior and serious breaches of the garden rules will result in termination from the garden without a refund of plot fees; ejected gardeners will not be invited back to the garden in the future.

 The Waite Park Community Garden relies on volunteers who work year-round to support the garden.
 We have officers, who are responsible for overseeing all garden operations, and garden leads, who take on targeted responsibilities for the garden.
-Please refer to the webpage for the garden officers and leads and their descriptions. http://www.waiteparkcommunitygarden.org/garden-leads/
+Please refer to the Officers and Leads page to learn more.

 • Officers will be elected with an in-person vote at the fall garden meeting.
 All positions are elected by majority vote.